What are ACEs?

 ACEs are everyone’s business.
 For every 100 people in Wales, 50 have experienced one ACE, and 14 have experienced 4 or more.

-ACEs are complex, affecting all areas of society.
+ACEs affect us all, they aren’t just about children; they affect people of all ages and cross every social boundary.
 We all have a part to play in breaking the cycle.